JuliaPOMDP/DiscreteValueIteration.jl/README.md

 ## Usage

-For an extensive tutorial, see the [this](http://nbviewer.ipython.org/github/sisl/POMDPs.jl/blob/master/examples/GridWorld.ipynb) notebook.
 The following functions must be defined in order to use DiscreteValueIteration:

 ```julia
 discount(mdp::POMDP) # returns the discount factor